-At Lakeshore Dental Specialists, we believe in saving any tooth.
+At our dental office in Detroit, we believe in saving any tooth.
 Extraction is always our last option.
 When the pulp of a tooth becomes infected, there are only two options: extract the tooth or, preferably, save your tooth by completing a root canal and restoring it with a crown or filling.

 There is a misconception that root canal therapy is painful but we ensure you are comfortably numb before starting any treatment.